List of sports venues in Portland, Oregon

 The following is a list of sports venues in Portland, Oregon, specifically the metro area, that are currently in operation or defunct.
 The city features two major sports franchises, the Portland Timbers of Major League Soccer (MLS) and the Portland Trail Blazers of the National Basketball Association (NBA).
 The Portland Winterhawks, who are major junior ice hockey franchise in the Western Hockey League, have played in the city since 1976 when the Edmonton Oil Kings were relocated.
 They are a unique team in that they have two venues, the Moda Center and the Veterans Memorial Coliseum.
 Providence Park, a 25,218, seat open-air stadium which is the home of the Timbers, is the largest non-auto sports venue in Portland.
 The Moda Center, formerly the Rose Garden, is second with 19,980 seats for basketball games and slightly less for hockey match-ups.
 Portland International Raceway in Hayden Meadows has the largest seating capacity (30,000) of any sporting venue in Portland.
 There are several golf courses in the Portland metro area, including the Portland Golf Club where the 1946 PGA Championship was held.

 Besides professional sports franchises, the Portland metro area is home to several colleges and universities athletic programs.
 Two of those schools, the Portland State Vikings and the University of Portland Pilots are NCAA Division I classified.
 The Vikings basketball programs play at 2,000 seat Peter Stott Center in Downtown Portland while the Pilots basketball teams play at their 4,852 seat domed stadium the Chiles Center in University Park.
 The Portland State football team shares Providence Park with the professional soccer teams the Portland Timbers, the Portland Timbers U23s and the Portland Thorns FC.
-The NAIA Concordia University Cavaliers have the one of the newest sports venues in Portland, Hilken Community Stadium, which is home to several of their athletic programs as well as Special Olympics Oregon and a local soccer club.
+The NAIA Concordia University Cavaliers have one of the newest sports venues in Portland, Hilken Community Stadium, which is home to several of their athletic programs as well as Special Olympics Oregon and a local soccer club.
 The Stoffer Family Stadium in Newberg, where the George Fox University Bruins football team play, was opened in 2014.
 The Lewis & Clark Pioneers men's and women's tennis team have a unique facility, the Lewis & Clark Tennis Dome, which is an inflatable tent with translucent fabric on the ceiling for a skylight effect.